What Is a Metaphor: Types, Examples and Use in Academic Writing

 Dead Metaphor

-Dead metaphors are metaphors that have been used so often and for so long that they have lost their power to invoke a certain image or emotion.
+Dead metaphors are those that have been used so often and for so long that they have lost their power to invoke a certain image or emotion.
 Some scholars also call them clichés.

 “Kicking the bucket” is a good dead metaphor example here.
 Here are three more dead metaphors, along with their original meanings: